Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### DNS Lookups ###{#DASH_Ingest_DNS_Lookups}

-    DNS lookup requirements are defined in the general protocol requirements section [[#general]].
+    DNS lookup requirements are defined in the general protocol requirements [[#general]].

    ### Ingest Source Identification ###{#DASH_Ingest_Publisher_Identification}

     1. The [=ingest source=] SHOULD include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all allowed HTTP messages.
-The receiving entity can log the received User-Agent, along with other relevant HTTP Header data to facilitate troubleshooting.
+The receiving entity can log the received User-Agent, along with other relevant HTTP header data to facilitate troubleshooting.

    ### Additional Failure Behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}